 If your boat has hull mounted nav lights and a mast-top anchor light, this bulb is a great way to add off-shore style mast-top nav lighting with a simple bulb replacement.
 Of course there is nothing First 260 specific about this at all, and works on any boat with the same mount or more generally with the replacement fixture.

 Needless to say, I ordered one, and it arrived in three days.
-For the extra US$10, the optional fixture is quite nice, and although the bulb would have fit in my old fixture, the old lens had yellowed badly and I'm assuming that the bevels on the new fixture are designed to help the LED pattern project high and low.
-As BlueJ is in storage, I will install it in the spring.
+For the extra US$10, the optional fixture is quite nice, and although the bulb would have fit in my old fixture, the old lens had yellowed badly and I'm assuming that the bevels on the new fixture are designed to help the LED pattern project high and low. .
 The bulb is available from the Marinebeam store HERE.

 UPDATE: I installed the fixture right before launch.
 As I had hoped/expected, the new fixture lined right up into the light platform on the Z265 mast.
 That was easy.